-The TWU Campus Services team will conduct deep cleaning of all campus buildings, including shared spaces in student residences, on a daily basis as per BC guidelines for public settings.
+The TWU Campus Services team will conduct enahnced cleaning of all campus buildings, including shared spaces in student residences, and high touch surfaces on a daily basis as per BC guidelines for public settings.
 Classroom cleaning will be done in partnership with TWU staff and users to ensure classrooms are disinfected between uses.
 Hand sanitizing stations have been installed extensively across campus facilities to support the key role hand cleaning plays in preventing virus transmission.

-• News: How is TWU Preparing for the Fall?
+News: How is TWU Preparing for the Fall?